- COMP.CS.140

 Testing¶

-the test data given in the files words.txt
+the test data given in the files words.txt, input1.txt and input2.txt, and the example

 A+ presents the exercise submission form here.